The Big Picture On Alternative Housing:

 accessory dwelling unit meaning

-2. Tiny House in Tow
+Alternative Housing Idea 2: Tiny House in Tow

 By now, everyone’s familiar with the tiny house movement.
 But tiny homes are good for more than just adding an ADU to your backyard.
 You can also use them to travel comfortably and even live nomadically, hitching up a tiny house to the back of your car or truck.

-First, you don’t need a dedicated RV — you can keep your own car or truck, assuming it has enough power to pull a hitch.
-Which, let’s be honest, is usually much cheaper than buying an RV for your alternative housing.
+First, you don’t need a dedicated RV — you can keep your own car or truck, assuming it has enough power to pull a hitch, which, let’s be honest, is usually much cheaper than buying an RV for your alternative housing.

 Second, you don’t necessarily need to stay at RV parks for power and water.
 Many tiny homes have their own solar roofs, with rainwater reclamation and filtration systems for the ultimate green housing solution.